hidet/mutes2019/README.md

 ```

 ## --- Updated from 2019 June ---
-You can use the options to specify the dataset `TMU_2019X`, for that you just change as simply
+You can use the options to specify the dataset `TMU_2019X`.
+You just change  simply as
 ```
 export MUTESDATADIR="$MUTESHOME/data"
 ```